Bulletin #7114, Bacteria in Water Supplies Part 1: Problem Bacteria and How to Test for Them

 If your water sample comes back with 0 colonies/100 milliliter, your water should be safe to drink.
 The water is coming from a water source free of bacterial contaminants, and the well is apparently sound.

-For more information on water quality, water testing or other issues contact your county office of the University of Maine Cooperative Extension.
+For more information on water quality, water testing or other issues, contact your local UMaine Extension county office.

 Geldreich, E.E., 1992.
 Water Research 8:1127-1137.